If your AC isn’t working correctly, it’s time to troubleshoot. We’ll walk you through the process so you can get back to feeling better—faster.

 Air sealing and insulation work together to keep the air you pay to heat and cool inside and block outdoor air out.
 (They also help improve indoor air quality and keep your AC from being overworked.)

-So if your AC is running all the time and sufficiently blowing cold air—but still not cooling your home properly—it’s likely insulation and air sealing is part of the fix.
+So if your AC is running all the time and sufficiently blowing cold air—but still not cooling your home properly—it’s likely heat is radiating into your house and insulation and air sealing is part of the fix.

 You have a worn-out AC system that needs replacing

 If your central air conditioning system isn’t working correctly and it’s approaching its teen years, it’s time to get ready to replace it.